-The “Fast Fashion” industry is not only threatening our environment, as it requires industrially large amounts of water just for a few pieces of clothing (pieces that are meant to last not long so the consumer goes out and buys again and again), but also the people in villages and small towns in developing countries whose manual labor is what puts a plate of food on the table for their families.
-Certainly, this flux of cheap-made clothing donated by developed countries sabotages their survival.
-Also, at the local level where cheap fashion is worn, it costs a lot of money for the local governments to process these amounts of clothing items that people thrown away daily to the garbage.
+The “Fast Fashion” industry is riddled with problems.
+Although for the people in villages and small towns in developing countries, their manual labor is what puts a plate of food on the table for their families, the industry is threatening our environment, as it requires large amounts of water just for a few pieces of clothing (pieces that are meant to last not long, so the consumer goes out and buys again and again.
+At the local level where cheap fashion is worn, it costs a lot of money for the local governments to process large amounts of clothing items that people throw away daily into the garbage.
 In fact, less than a third of clothing items gets recycled, everything else ends up at the landfill.
+Of the recycled items, many end up in developing countries knocking out domestic small scale clothing industry , ie. this flux of cheap-made clothing donated by developed countries sabotages their survival.
 For all of these reasons and more, sustainable strategies and mechanisms for not only designing, but also for the “after-consumption” stage of fashion, must be implemented ASAP.
-This is why we say that the future of fashion is sustainable!
+This is why we say that the future of fashion is sustainable

 Our event presented the debate on how a transformation in the fashion and textile industry can contribute to a shift towards a more sustainable and resilient society.
 The discussion was joined by actors from the private and public sector, all supporting and giving visibility to leading sustainability innovations creatively tackling social and environmental issues via the textile industry to inspire how different industries in collaboration with civil society, business and government can transform into a force for good.